Early College: Start Chasing Your Dreams NOW!

 - Save money on college tuition by graduating quicker.

-To be eligible for the Early College Program students must be at least 16 years of age and have completed their sophomore year in high school.
-Students must also meet individual course eligibility requirements based on one or more of the following multiple measures:
+Early College Program students must be at least 16 years old and have completed their sophomore year in high school.
+Students must also meet individual course eligibility requirements based on one or more of the following:

 How can I enroll in the Early College Program?